Nicolas041020/script-USB-bash/README.md

 **entrar a sudo visudo y copiar estos comandos**

-@includedir /etc/sudoers.d
-suusuario ALL=(ALL) NOPASSWD: /home/suusuario/scriptP.sh
+- suusuario ALL=(ALL) NOPASSWD: /home/suusuario/scriptP.sh

-suusuario ALL=(ALL) NOPASSWD: /bin/rm, /bin/systemctl
+- suusuario ALL=(ALL) NOPASSWD: /bin/rm, /bin/systemctl

-suusuario ALL=(ALL) NOPASSWD: /usr/bin/tee
+- suusuario ALL=(ALL) NOPASSWD: /usr/bin/tee

-suusuario ALL=(ALL) NOPASSWD: /bin/systemctl start apache2
+- suusuario ALL=(ALL) NOPASSWD: /bin/systemctl start apache2

-www-data ALL=(ALL) NOPASSWD: /usr/lib/cgi-bin/scriptP.sh
+- www-data ALL=(ALL) NOPASSWD: /usr/lib/cgi-bin/scriptP.sh

-www-data ALL=(ALL) NOPASSWD: /var/www/html/parcial/scriptP.sh
+- www-data ALL=(ALL) NOPASSWD: /var/www/html/parcial/scriptP.sh

-suusuario ALL=(ALL) NOPASSWD:ALL
+- suusuario ALL=(ALL) NOPASSWD:ALL

-www-data ALL=(ALL) NOPASSWD: ALL www-data ALL=(ALL) NOPASSWD: /bin/mkdir /home/suusuario/*, /bin/rmdir /home/suusuario/*, /bin/rm -rf /home/suusuario/*
+- www-data ALL=(ALL) NOPASSWD: ALL

+- www-data ALL=(ALL) NOPASSWD: /bin/mkdir /home/suusuario/*, /bin/rmdir /home/suusuario/*, /bin/rm -rf /home/suusuario/*

-www-data ALL=(ALL) NOPASSWD: /usr/lib/cgi-bin/scriptP-sh
+- www-data ALL=(ALL) NOPASSWD: /usr/lib/cgi-bin/scriptP-sh

-suusuario ALL=(ALL) NOPASSWD: /home/suusuario/scriptP.sh
+- suusuario ALL=(ALL) NOPASSWD: /home/suusuario/scriptP.sh

-suusuario ALL=(ALL) NOPASSWD: /bin/rm, /bin/systemctl
+- suusuario ALL=(ALL) NOPASSWD: /bin/rm, /bin/systemctl

-suusuario ALL=(ALL) NOPASSWD: /usr/bin/tee
+- suusuario ALL=(ALL) NOPASSWD: /usr/bin/tee

-suusuario ALL=(ALL) NOPASSWD: /bin/systemctl start apache2
+- suusuario ALL=(ALL) NOPASSWD: /bin/systemctl start apache2

-www-data ALL=(ALL) NOPASSWD: /usr/lib/cgi-bin/scriptP.sh
+- www-data ALL=(ALL) NOPASSWD: /usr/lib/cgi-bin/scriptP.sh

-www-data ALL=(ALL) NOPASSWD: /var/www/html/parcial/scriptP.sh
+- www-data ALL=(ALL) NOPASSWD: /var/www/html/parcial/scriptP.sh

-www-data ALL=(ALL) NOPASSWD: ALL www-data ALL=(ALL) NOPASSWD: /bin/mkdir /home/suusuario/*, /bin/rmdir /home/suusuario/*, /bin/rm -rf /home/suusuario/*
+- www-data ALL=(ALL) NOPASSWD: ALL

+- www-data ALL=(ALL) NOPASSWD: /bin/mkdir /home/suusuario/*, /bin/rmdir /home/suusuario/*, /bin/rm -rf /home/suusuario/*

-www-data ALL=(ALL) NOPASSWD: /usr/lib/cgi-bin/scriptP-sh
+- www-data ALL=(ALL) NOPASSWD: /usr/lib/cgi-bin/scriptP-sh

-suusuario ALL=(ALL) NOPASSWD: /home/suusuario/spik.sh
+- suusuario ALL=(ALL) NOPASSWD: /home/suusuario/spik.sh

-www-data ALL=(ALL) NOPASSWD: /home/suusuario/spik.sh
+- www-data ALL=(ALL) NOPASSWD: /home/suusuario/spik.sh

-www-data ALL=(ALL) NOPASSWD: /usr/bin/xdg-open
+- www-data ALL=(ALL) NOPASSWD: /usr/bin/xdg-open

-suusuario ALL=(ALL) NOPASSWD: /usr/bin/systemctl stop apache2
+- suusuario ALL=(ALL) NOPASSWD: /usr/bin/systemctl stop apache2

 **BASRC**